Two methods in this recipe is going to elevate this side dish a whole lot. A traditional tea brew and knowing how to braise.

 Instructions

 - Separate the lotus pods.
-Chop off the ends.
-Peel them, rinse over cold water and shake dry.
-Chop them in about 1 cm / 0.4 inch slices.
+Chop off the ends, peel them, rinse over cold water and shake dry.
+Chop in about 1 cm / 0.4 inch slices.
 Add to a wok.

-- Peel and finely slice the shallots and garlic.
-Add to the wok with the dried jasmine flowers, chili bean paste, oil and dark soy sauce.
+- Peel and finely slice the shallots and garlic, add to the wok with the dried jasmine flowers, chili bean paste, oil and soy sauce.
 Turn heat on high and cook for about 5 minutes flipping them occasionally.

 - When finished braising all the tea should have been soaked into the lotus pods, and they’re ready to serve.
 Garnish with fresh cilantro and sesame seeds.